Tucker, Georgia

-Tucker is a city located in DeKalb County, Georgia, United States, located near Atlanta and was originally settled in the 1820s, and later developed as a railroad community in 1892.
-According to the 2016 United States Census Bureau annual estimate of resident population, it has a population of 35,322.
+Tucker is a city located near Atlanta in DeKalb County, Georgia, United States and was originally settled in the 1820s, and later developed as a railroad community in 1892.
+As of the 2020 census, Tucker had a population of 37,005.
 In a November 2015 referendum, by a 3:1 margin (73.94%), voters approved incorporating Tucker into a city.
 In March 2016, Tucker residents elected the city's first mayor and city council.
+City status officially started in around late August 2016 While officially in DeKalb, unincorporated areas with a Tucker address overspill into nearby Gwinnett County.

 History

 Settlers

 The 1821 Georgia Land Lottery opened portions of state land for settlement between the Flint and Ocmulgee rivers, including present-day DeKalb County.
 The Muscogee (Creek) Nation ceded the land to the United States in January of that year, and drawings for lots measuring 202.5 acre each began in May in Milledgeville, the state capital until 1868.
 The land grant fee was $19.00.

 In 1821, the area that would become Tucker was in Militia District 572 in Henry County.
 The state created DeKalb County on December 9, 1822, and District 572 became DeKalb's 18th District, or the Brownings District, reportedly named for Andrew Browning.

 Among the thirty cemeteries within a 4 mi radius of Main Street, approximately 30 graves belong to individuals born in the 18th century, four of whom are Revolutionary War soldiers.
 Twelve graves belong to Confederate soldiers.